Under the auspices of the Vice President for Student Affairs, and in support of university

 - Women's Gender and Sexuality Center

-Collaborate with Enrollment Management and Academic Affairs to support students’ transition to the university, graduation and post-graduate success, involving the following divisional offices:
+Collaborate with Enrollment Management and Academic Affairs to support students’ transition to the university, graduation and post-graduate success, as well as support to parents and families, involving the following divisional offices:

-The Career Center guides and assists students and alumni through the process of developing and implementing comprehensive career and educational plans that will prepare them for success.
+Career Education & Development guides and assists students and alumni through the process of developing and implementing comprehensive career and educational plans that will prepare them for success.
 The center offers a variety of services including career counseling, graduate school advising, resume critiques, interview preparation and assistance with internship and job searching.
-In addition, the Career Center helps students and graduates connect with employers by offering employer and networking opportunities including career fairs, on-campus interviewing and alumni career panels.
+In addition, Career Education & Development helps students and graduates connect with employers by offering employer and networking opportunities including career fairs, on-campus interviewing and alumni career panels.

 Educational Opportunity and Success Programs

 - EOF is designed to meet the educational and financial needs of students whose potential for college may not be reflected in their academic grades and whose economic background makes it extremely difficult for them to pursue a college education without financial aid.
 Information on the Program and eligibility requirements are available on the EOF Web page.

 - Student Success Services (formerly CARE) is a program designed to assist students with their overall experience here at Stockton University.
 The Program aims to help students navigate and maximize the benefits of various academic and student life resources available at Stockton and includes individualized mentoring by Stockton faculty and staff and trained peer mentors.

 The Office of Military and Veteran Services was created for the purpose of outreach to student veterans, active service members and reservists.
 A primary mission of the veteran’s program is to guide Stockton veterans and active service members to a variety of services that may benefit them and help them to connect with one another.
 With the anticipated return of our troops from overseas, Stockton will further the development of these programs and services.